 This UTV also comes with exclusive Smart-Lok™ technology, which is described by Can-am as a “true full lockable on-the-fly front differential with electronically-controlled automatic modes, or with the simple press of a button that offers preset, intelligent calibrations for your type of riding.”

 Buying New vs. Used

-The American market for UTVs is expected to be a global leader, with an influx of cash flow planned to be put into the industry in te next decade.
-It’s really only a matter of time until “everyone” has one.
+The American market for UTVs is expected to be a global leader, with an influx of cash flow planned to be put into the industry in the next decade.
+It’s only a matter of time until “everyone” has one.

 Figuring out which brands and models best fit a budget and lifestyle is only half the battle.
 Next, there comes the choice of being new or used.
 Like anything, there are pros and cons to each.

-The first and most obvious to purchasing a used vehicle verse a new one is the discounted price.
-Like any vehicle, UTVs depreciate in value over time.
-It’s easy to find a lightly used, quality side by side that’s thousands of dollar cheaper than the retail price.
+The first and most obvious reason for purchasing a used vehicle verse, a new one, is the discounted price.
+Like any vehicle, UTVs depreciate over time.
+It’s easy to find a lightly used quality side by side that’s thousands of dollars cheaper than the retail price.

 The reason for this is because there’s a decent amount of “newbies” who get excited about a potential new hobby, only to realize a year after they bought the newest and best-rated side by side, that they don’t enjoy it as much as they thought they would.
 This is another perk of buying used, for kids especially.